 UCARE- Ursinus Center for Advocacy, Responsibilty and Engagement

-The Ursinus Center for Advocacy, Responsibility, and Engagement (UCARE) serves as the focal point for community service and civic engagement at Ursinus College.
-UCARE’s goal is to expose students from all walks of life to the needs of their communities.
+The Ursinus Center for Advocacy, Responsibility, and Engagement (UCARE) inspires the belief that positive change can be made in our world and helps students make that change happen.
+UCARE serves as the focal point for community service and civic engagement at Ursinus College.
+UCARE’s goal is to help students develop as thoughtful and responsible civic leaders, attuned to the context, strengths, and needs of the communities in which they serve.
 In the process, students begin to make connections between their classroom experiences and their society.
-UCARE inspires the belief that positive change can be made in our world, and helps students make that change happen.

 - Inspire thoughtful and positive civic involvement of all students

-- Through disseminating civic engagement and service opportunities via our office, weekly newsletter, website and emails
+- Through disseminating civic engagement and service opportunities via our office, bi-weekly Spotlight e-mail, website, and social media

 - Empower students to think critically and become agents of change